 Arzak holds a Master degree in Communication Management from Strathclyde Business School, Glasgow, United Kingdom as a Chevening Scholar.
 He is also receiver of various prominent awards such as Media Policy Fellowship from University of Oxford in United Kingdom, DiploFoundation Policy Fellowship in Internet Governance.
 Ministry of Foreign Affairs, Sweden ICT4D scholar award to study globalization, development and ICT4D.
-PhD course award from Lillehammer University College Norway to research in “mediatization social and cultural change”.
-Recently Arzak received an award from UTS International Geneva, Geneva Internet Platform, and United Nations Conference on Trade and Development (UNCTAD) for participating in digital commerce course to discuss the emerging digital policy issues such as cross-border data flows, data localisation, cybersecurity, consumer protection and the implications of emerging technologies for global digital trade.
+PhD award from Lillehammer University College Norway to research in “mediatization social and cultural change”.
+Arzak also received an award from UTS International Geneva, Geneva Internet Platform, and United Nations Conference on Trade and Development (UNCTAD) for participating in digital commerce course to discuss the emerging digital policy issues such as cross-border data flows, data localisation, cybersecurity, consumer protection and the implications of emerging technologies for global digital trade.

 Arzak also served as Advisory Board Member for London based Global Partner Digital Cyber Security Capacity Building programme for Global South.
 He has also been invited by the Ministry of Foreign Affairs, Kingdom of Netherlands as Cyberspace expert at Global Conference on Cyberspace.
 He has also assisted UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression of framing guidelines for use of AI and its impact on freedom of opinion and expression.